 Chapter 5.
 Installer and image creation

-The OSCAP add-on is enabled by default in Red Hat Enterprise Linux 8.
+The Open Security Content Automation Protocol (OSCAP) add-on is enabled by default in RHEL 8.

 The Kdump add-on adds support for configuring kernel crash dumping during installation.
 This add-on has full support in Kickstart (using the